-Supervision Hot Spots :
+5.1.1 Supervision Hot Spots

-- Hot spots areas of the service helps educators to better supervise children when they are accessing various locations such as indoor, outdoor, sporting fields, toilets etc. - The service will ensure a zoned map is on display that shows educators the area they are primarily responsible for supervising. - A marker within each hot spot on the map will demonstrate the most effective vantage point for effective supervision.
-This will be a location that allows for the educator to see and/or hear the children accessing that spots and acts as a guide only.
-Educators will move throughout the zone freely and not remain fixed unless the level of supervision required them to be. - All educators will be involved in the preparation of the Spots map and will physically walk the areas to determine where the most effective zones and vantage points are located. - Each spot will have different duties required of the educators supervising them. - The service will ensure each spot has a documented list of the expected duties required in each spot.
+- Hot spots areas of the service helps educators to better supervise children when they are - accessing various locations such as indoor, outdoor, sporting fields, toilets etc. - The nominated supervisor will ensure a zoned supervision map is on display that shows educators the area they are primarily responsible for supervising. - A marker within each hot spot on the map will demonstrate the most effective vantage - point for effective supervision.
+This will be a location that allows for the educator to see - and/or hear the children accessing that spots and acts as a guide only.
+Educators will move - throughout the zone freely and not remain fixed unless the level of supervision required them to be. - All educators will be involved in the preparation of the zoned supervision map and will physically walk - the areas to determine where the most effective zones and vantage points are located. - Each spot will have different duties required of the educators supervising them. - The service will ensure each zoned supervision area has a documented list of the expected duties required in each spot.